JEONG-HO-JAE/kokoa-clone-2022/README.md

 # Kokoa clone 2022 update

-css got so much better!
+HTML & CSS are so much fun!

+Let's take this course in 2 week!